AdamPalmar/Code_Challenge/README.md

 ###Testing

 The tests of the program can be run using pytest, when standing in the /tests folder.
-The running the command below in a terminal.
+Then running the command below in a terminal.

 py.test --cov=test_word_prime_converter.py --cov=preproccessing --cov=fileIO --cov=md5_hashing
 --cov=processing --cov=solver --cov=prime_number_generator --cov=utilities --cov-report=term --pep8 --flakes --mccabe